JudiniLabs/judini-python/README.md

-# Judini Python Package 0.0.19
+# Judini Python Package 0.0.21

-This package provides you with an easy way to interact with the Judini API in your Python applications.
+The Judini Python library provides convenient access to the CodeGPT by Judini REST API from any Python 3.7+ application.
+The library includes type definitions for all request params and response fields, and offers both synchronous and asynchronous clients.

+## Documentation

+The API documentation can be found [Here](https://developers.codegpt.co).

 ## Install

 To install the package, simply run the following command:

 ```bash